Mortgages with Help to Buy: ISA

 Yes, though this will depend to an extent on your age, and your other circumstances.
 Some lenders will cap the maximum age at application, others will cap the maximum age at the end of term.
 Some just won’t lend to retired people.
 That said, some lenders don’t have any upper age limits at all.

-Speak to a Help to Buy ISA expert
+Speak to a mortgage expert